sunain-s/Anime-Flappy-Bird/README.md

 # Flappy-Bird
-Flappy Bird with Anime avatars  - made in Python using Pygame
+Anime Flappy Bird  - made in Python using Pygame

 A modified flappy bird style game, made to teach myself sprite animation and how to make endless side-scroll games.
 Made based on the following tutorial:

 https://www.youtube.com/watch?v=UZg49z76cLw

-Expanded upon to add custom features and styles

 Art credits:
 ============